Stable-Finance/stable-front-end/DEPLOYMENT.md

 ### Deployment Options

 #### Option 1: Deploy Specific App (Recommended)
-Deploy only the web app from the monorepo, which is more efficient and faster.
+Deploy individual apps (homepage or web) from the monorepo, which is more efficient and faster.

+#### Option 2: Deploy Multiple Apps
+Deploy both homepage and web app from the same repository to different services.

-#### Option 2: Deploy Entire Monorepo
+#### Option 3: Deploy Entire Monorepo
 Deploy the entire monorepo structure (useful for full-stack applications).

 ## 🌐 Deployment Platforms